As Ukraine war intensifies, some Russian speakers far from Moscow are feeling hostility

 But the ties to Russia end there.
-Many of his family, friends and employees are from Ukraine and he supports their fight against Russia’s invasion.
+Many of his family, friends and employees are from Ukraine, and he supports their fight against Russia’s invasion.
 Nonetheless, that hasn’t stopped strangers from calling, shouting and telling him that he is to blame for the vicious bloodshed Russian President Vladimir Putin has unleashed on Ukraine.
 One caller even asked why he hasn’t spoken to Putin about putting a stop to the war.

 “Everyone puts us in the same bucket thinking that just because we speak Russian, we are Russian, and that because we’re all Russian, we are automatically for Putin and this war — and we are not.
-Absolutely not,” he said.
+Absolutely not,” Gazaryan said.

-As Putin’s invasion of Ukraine intensifies, some Russian-themed businesses and Russian Americans in the United States are suddenly getting a frosty reception — and in a few cases, outright hostility.
-A Russian restaurant in Washington, D.C., called Russia House, was vandalized and the owner indicated that he thought anti-Russian sentiment may be to blame.
+As Putin’s invasion of Ukraine intensifies, some Russian-themed businesses and Russian Americans in the United States are suddenly getting a frosty reception — and in a few cases, experiencing outright hostility.
+A Russian restaurant in Washington, D.C., called Russia House, was vandalized and the owner indicated that he thought anti-Russian sentiment might be to blame.
 Some Russian Americans say their children are being bullied at school.

 Recent incidents such as these speak to the frustration many Americans are feeling toward the war in Ukraine, and also reveal a lack of understanding about the conflict, said Michelle Kelso, assistant professor of sociology and international affairs at George Washington University.
 But Kelso warned of the dangers of people not making the distinction between Putin and the general Russian population — noting that many oppose Putin’s policies and condemn the invasion.

-“People think they can target Russian businesses and use that as an outlet for their anger but the problem is that there is not a nuanced perspective,” she said.
+“People think they can target Russian businesses and use that as an outlet for their anger, but the problem is that there is not a nuanced perspective,” she said.
 “People get ratcheted up and that can lead to violence.”

-David Foglesong, a professor of history who specializes in U.S.-Russian relations at Rutgers University, said widespread anti-Russia sentiment in the United States dates back to the late 19th and early 20th centuries, when worsening tsarist political repression and anti-Jewish pogroms in Russia combined to trigger what he called the first American crusade for Russian freedom.
+David Foglesong, a professor of history who specializes in U.S.-Russian relations at Rutgers University, said widespread anti-Russia sentiment in the United States dates back to the late 19th and early 20th centuries, when worsening czarist political repression and anti-Jewish pogroms in Russia combined to trigger what he called the first American crusade for Russian freedom.

 “Americans were encouraged to sympathize with the people of Russia rather than the government.
 And that seems to me to be what is really different from what we’re seeing now, where you see people at protests with signs saying all Russians are to blame for Putin’s aggression,” he said.

-In a recent Washington Post-ABC News poll conducted before and after the recent invasion, 80 percent of Americans said they see Russia as “unfriendly” or an “enemy” — the highest level since the Cold War.
-But even then when tensions were at their highest and many feared a nuclear war in the early 1980s, Foglesong said, Americans and Soviets were working to overcome those tensions.
+In a recent Washington Post-ABC News poll conducted before and after the start of the invasion, 80 percent of Americans said they see Russia as “unfriendly” or an “enemy” — the highest level since the Cold War.
+But even then, when tensions were at their highest and many feared a nuclear war in the early 1980s, Foglesong said, Americans and Soviets were working to overcome those tensions.

 “That’s what I would point to as an inspiration for how we should be thinking — about trying to build connections outside of the Russian government, to the Russian people.
 And instead of terminating cultural exchanges and person-to-person contacts, we should be seeking to maintain them,” he said.